The Evoke Team

 Education & Prior Work Experience:

-Sabrina has over 12 years counseling experience including counseling in an adolescent residential treatment center, crisis call center counselor, in-school day treatment therapist supervisor for youth at risk of expulsion, wilderness therapist, private practice working with teens and families, clinical supervisor of an out-patient child & family program, and teaching master’s level counseling courses.
+Sabrina has over 12 years counseling experience including counseling in an adolescent residential treatment center, counseling crisis call center, in-school day treatment therapist supervisor for youth at risk of expulsion, private practice working with teens and families, clinical supervisor of an out-patient child & family program, and teaching master’s level counseling courses.

-Additionally, Sabrina is currently a doctoral candidate in OSU's Ph.D. counseling program.
+Additionally, Sabrina has her Ph.D. in Counseling with a Major in Counselor Education and Supervision.
 She has a passion for teaching/supervision and has just concluded her dissertation research looking at gender bias in counselor supervisor evaluations of transgender and cisgender counselors.

-Other research interests include: multicultural elements in counseling and counselor supervision, family systems from an addiction platform, co-dependency as related to the 12-step model of recovery, shame resiliency and the power of vulnerability, resiliency in adolescent girls, and LGBT struggles specifically related to family of origin dynamics of intolerance, tolerance, acceptance, and affirmation.
+Other research interests include: family systems from an addiction platform, co-dependency as related to the 12-step model of recovery, resiliency in adolescent girls, and LGBT struggles specifically related to family of origin dynamics of intolerance, tolerance, acceptance, and affirmation.

 Sabrina's approach to counseling is diverse, down to earth, straightforward, and compassionate.
 She prides herself on strength-based approaches, empowering her students to realize their full potential.
 In addition to practical applications, she is committed to using evidence-based treatment approaches.
 She is 12-step/recovery and Dialectic Behavioral Therapy (DBT) informed, trauma-focused Cognitive Behavioral Therapy (T-CBT) and narrative exposure therapy (NET) trained.
 Sabrina also maintains a mind-body wellness approach, with the belief that the body is a powerful container in how it holds and manifests past experiences, and can be a critical tool for exploration and healing.
 Supporting this perspective, she includes yoga therapy modalities in some of her work with students and has participated in multiple "Yoga Calm Therapist" trainings.